sylvia

 I also support research that leverages human-computer interaction and information communciation technologies for social change to benefit communities historically underserved by Silicon Valley.
 To this end, I have studied the impacts of technology on undocumented immigrants in the United States, Detroiters living in food deserts, Honduran migrants attempting to cross the U.S.-Mexico border, Habaneros bridging the digital divide in Cuba, and victims of online harrassment in the Global South.

-The geographic spread is wide, the subject matter is broad, but the moral constant is this: building theories of social change predicated not on damage but on desire, à la Eve Tuck.
+The geographic spread is wide but the moral constant is this: building theories of social change predicated not on damage but on desire, à la Eve Tuck.
 The U.S. Fulbright Program, the Rackham Predoctoral Fellowship, the Tinker Foundation, and my home department are all generous sponsors of my work.

 Uso métodos de etnografía—es decir, observo la sociedad de una forma participativa—pero mis investigaciones son interdisciplinarias.
 Me baso en estudios de migración; interacción humano-computadora; antropología cultural; tecnologías de la información y las comunicaciones para el cambio social; y estudios de ciencia, tecnología y sociedad.
 Temas incluyen aspiraciones y capacidades en materia de migración; política de información transnacional; reintegración; dataficación y activismo ciudadano; adaptación sociotécnica; y diseño culturalmente receptivo.
 Mis investigaciones son patrocinadas por el Programa Fulbright, la Fundación Tinker, el Rackham Predoctoral Fellowship y mi departamento universitario.